oviya-raja/ist-402/learning-path/WK12-SkillBuilder/README.md

 ### Quick Start (Without API Keys)

 The application can run in demo mode without API keys:
-- Content generation will use mock responses
+- Content generation will fail with clear error if OPENAI_API_KEY is not configured
-- News features will use mock data
+- News features will fail with clear error if EVENTREGISTRY_API_KEY is not configured
-- AI Conferences will use mock conference data
+- AI Conferences will fail with clear error if EVENTREGISTRY_API_KEY is not configured
 - All features remain functional for demonstration

 **Note:** EventRegistry requires free API key registration at [eventregistry.org](https://eventregistry.org/)